User experience is one of the most important aspects of any online business or online marketing strategy.

 Alt tags tell the search engines what’s in the images.
 When you assign Alt tags to graphics and videos, be sure to use keywords, so they show properly on search results.
 This elevates a site’s keyword association and pushes its relevancy to targeted keywords upward in search engine rankings.

 Including a sitemap makes it easier for search engine spiders to find their way around your existing site when they’re looking for something new to index.

 It’s particularly helpful for search spiders to determine what your site is being optimized for if you use keywords in navigation links.

 Headers and titles can also place emphasis on specific keywords.
 When you create titles or headers around content, try to keep them short.

 Avoid using very long titles and headers with repeated keywords, or your site could be flagged for keyword stuffing.
 The use of headers also helps search engines identify important sections of a website.

 The navigation is a critical component of your website because it directs your users where to go; if your users aren’t sure what to do when they get to your site, they’re going to bounce.
-As a result, many designers choose to make a visually impressive and intuitive navigation in the header of the site.
+As a result, many designers choose to make a visually impressive and intuitive site navigation in the header of the site.
 This is great, but you’ll also need to ensure that your navigation is SEO-friendly.
 Otherwise, Google won’t be able to tell that your site has an intuitive navigation, and any benefit for your users’ intuitions could be compromised by restricted web traffic from a lower search rank to a higher search ranking in search engine results.

 In order to make your navigation clear, you’ll need scannable text and clickable links corresponding to each page and section of your website.
 Even if your navigation depends on images and visual elements for a better user experience, it still needs to be grounded in a crawlable format.